lcohensf/dev-msg-handler/README.md

 # dev-msg-handler

 This node.js application is part of a Salesforce1 Labs "internet of things" app which consists of three components: Force.com 2Net Fitness app, Qualcomm 2net platform, and this node.js application designed for deployment to heroku.
-This node.js app processes Qualcomm 2net device notifications and inserts device measurements into corresponding Force.com org.
+This node.js app processes Qualcomm 2net device notifications and inserts device measurements into the corresponding Force.com org.

 See document "2Net Fitness app setup.pdf" for one time setup instructions of the Force.com app and information on how to obtain the Qualcomm 2net API key and secret pair required for both the